mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/zookeeper-operator/index.md

 ## Uninstall via the CLI

 Uninstalling the ZooKeeper operator will not directly affect any running `ZookeeperClusters`.
-By default, the operator will wait for any `ZookeeperClusters` to be deleted before it will fully uninstall (you can set `hooks.delete: true` in the application configuration to disable this behavior).
-After uninstalling the operator, you will need to manually clean up any leftover Custom Resource Definitions (CRDs).
+By default, the operator waits for any `ZookeeperClusters` to be deleted before it will fully uninstall (you can set `hooks.delete: true` in the application configuration to disable this behavior).
+After uninstalling the operator, you need to manually clean up any leftover Custom Resource Definitions (CRDs).

 1. Delete all `ZookeeperClusters`, see [Deleting ZooKeeper Clusters](../../../../projects/applications/catalog-applications/custom-resources-workspace-catalog/zookeeper#deleting-zookeeper-clusters).